Kathleen Leclair’s classroom at San Jose’s Cesar Chavez School is decorated with alphabet strips and posters — all in Spanish.

 “Our basic grammatical structure is defined by the age of 3 or 3 1/2.
 Children have several thousand vocabulary words by the time they enter school,” said Reynaldo Macias, a professor of education at the University of California-Santa Barbara and director of the UC Linguistic Minority Research Institute. “(Native language instruction) simply builds on that knowledge.”

 Schallenberger Principal Carol Garcia likes to say “Eventually these kids have to be transferred to English.
-It’s better if it’s done early,
+It’s better if it’s done early, rather than later.”

 At Chavez, where most students receive Spanish instruction through fifth grade, first-grade children in bilingual classes break into groups for English instruction.
 After lunch, Leclair’s students march dutifully to one of three classrooms for their 30 minutes of English.